openstack/bifrost/doc/source/user/architecture.rst

 dnsmasq_
-    Dnsmasq is used as a DHCP and TFTP server (but not for DNS by default) when booting nodes over network.
+    Dnsmasq is used as a DHCP and TFTP server (but not for DNS by default) when booting nodes over the network.
 It can also be used to provide DHCP to deployed nodes.

     Dnsmasq can be disabled by setting ``include_dhcp_server=false``